TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-06-10-2-tricks-to-get-your-symfony-configs-lines-to-minimum.md

 ---
 id: 413
-title: "2 Tricks to get your Symfony configs&nbsp;lines&nbsp;to&nbsp;minimum"
+title: "2 Tricks to get your Symfony configs lines to minimum"
 perex: |
     I believe that every Symfony app can fit service config under 5 lines.